FYJC 11th Admission vs DTE Maharashtra Polytechnic Admission: Which is Better?

 What is FYJC 11th Admission?

-FYJC 11th admission application form filling had begun on May 24, 2024 with application choice filling (Part II) also started on June 5, 2024 till June 16, 2024.
-There are a total of seven rounds in the FYJC 11th admission process; three regular rounds and four FCFS (First Come First Serve) rounds.
+FYJC 11th admission application form filling had begun on May 26, 2025 and continued till June 5, 2025.
+There are a total of seven rounds in the FYJC 11th admission process: three regular rounds and four FCFS (First Come First Serve) rounds.
 FCFS rounds are conducted to give admission to candidates who weren’t able to get admission in the regular rounds of the FYJC admission process.
 The official website for the FYJC 11th admission will launch soon with the necessary information about the admission process and dates.

 What is DTE Maharashtra Polytechnic Admission?

 DTE Maharashtra Polytechnic Admission is a process carried out by the Directorate of Technical Education (DTE), Maharashtra State.
-This process gives an opportunity for candidates to get admission to a 3-year engineering diploma programme.
-The criterion used in this admission process is class 10th merit.
+This process allows candidates to get admission to a 3-year engineering diploma programme.
+The criterion used in this admission process is Class 10th marks.
 The course lasts for 3 years and consists of 6 semesters.

-People holding Maharashtra domicile who have passed classes 8, 9 and 10 with at least a score of 35% can apply for Maharashtra Polytechnic admission in the year 2024.
-For admission directly into second year, applicants need to pass class 12th in a related stream or have passed 10th with a ITT certification.
-The official website to apply for admissions is poly23.dtemaharashtra.gov.in .
+People having a Maharashtra domicile who have passed classes 8, 9 and 10 with at least a score of 35% can apply for Maharashtra Polytechnic admission in the year 2025.
+For admission directly into the second year, applicants need to pass class 12th in a related stream or have passed 10th with an ITT certification.
+The official website to apply for admissions is poly23.dtemaharashtra.gov.in.

-The list of colleges participating in Maharashtra Polytechnic Admission 2024 will be published by DTE, along with the counselling dates.
-Some of the participating colleges for Maharashtra Polytechnic Admission are Government Polytechnic, Ambad; Government Polytechnic, Jalna; Government Polytechnic, Nanded and Government Polytechnic Bramhapuri.
-The application form filling process for DTE Maharashtra Polytechnic admission 2024 will most likely begin from June 2024 with the end of application process in July 2024.
+The list of colleges participating in the Maharashtra Polytechnic Admission 2025 will be published by DTE, along with the counselling dates.
+Some of the participating colleges for Maharashtra Polytechnic Admission are Government Polytechnic, Ambad; Government Polytechnic, Jalna; Government Polytechnic, Nanded and Government Polytechnic, Bramhapuri.
+The application form filling process for DTE Maharashtra Polytechnic admission 2025 ended on June 30, 2025.
+The CAP for Round 1 was conducted between July 8 to 10, 2025.

 Difference between FYJC 11th Admission and DTE Maharashtra Polytechnic Admission